dpurgin/harbour-callrecorder/README.md

 ##Troubleshooting

+### Calls were recorded after installation but after reboot it doesn't work anymore

+Please see next section

 ### The calls are not recorded

 Please check if the service is enabled and running.
 You will need the Terminal application.
 Issue the following command in terminal (mind 'd' at the end and you don't need to enter $ sign, it's already there):